 Do you think that only dogs who spend time in the woods get ticks?
 Or that ticks get on your dog by falling from trees?
-Do you believe ticks aren’t a problem for your cat because they remove them when they groom?
-Check out these and other common myths about ticks and pets that veterinarians commonly hear.
+Check out these and other common myths about ticks and dogs that veterinarians commonly hear.
 The facts may surprise you!

-Myth #1: Only dogs and cats that spend time in the woods get ticks.
+Myth #1: Only dogs that spend time in the woods get ticks.

 Fact: Ticks tend to live where the animals they feed on (hosts) live, regardless of urban, suburban or rural locale.
 Ticks may be found in any areas of tall grass, shrubbery, brush and other plant material, particularly along animal trails or footpaths.
 Ticks typically don’t fall from trees, although they can climb.
 In fact, adult black-legged ticks have been found up to 3 feet off of the ground waiting for a host.